whitewhidow/quest-sideloader-linux/README.md

 ## Prerequisites
-ADB is REQUIRED
+1. adb installed, device in dev mode, the usual...

-aapt is OPTIONAL (`sudo apt-get install -y aapt1`      or get it from https://androidaapt.com/ )
+2. aapt is OPTIONAL (`sudo apt-get install -y aapt1`      or get it from https://androidaapt.com/ )  (this will read packagenames)

-Linux need a udev rule to allow proper access to the usb device (just once), run the following lines command to add them :
+3. Linux need a udev rule to allow proper access to the usb device (just once), run the following lines command to add them :

    `sudo ./udev.sh $USER`